dataaxiom/ghcr-cleanup-action/README.md

 - Untagging of multi-tagged images
 - Multi-architecture image support
 - Referrers/GitHub attestation support (OCIv1 tag approach)
-- Supports wildcard syntax for tag delete/exclude options
+- Supports a wildcard or a regular expression selector for tag delete/exclude options
 - Retry and throttle support for the GitHub API calls
-- Validation mode, verifying multi-architecture & referrers image contents
+- Validation mode to verify multi-architecture & referrers images

 ## Setup

 ### Setup token permissions

-To allow the injected GITHUB_TOKEN to have access to delete the images it requires its permissions to have been set correctly, either by:
+To allow the injected GITHUB_TOKEN to have access to delete images it requires its permissions to have been set correctly, either by:

-1. In GitHub project Settings > Actions > General, set the Workflow permissions option to "Read and write permissions"
+1. In the GitHub site.
+Settings > Actions > General, set the Workflow permissions option to "Read and write permissions".
-1. Set the permissions directly in the workflow by setting the packages value to write.
+1. or, set the permissions directly in the workflow by setting the packages value to write.

    ```yaml
    jobs: